sarietta/theoputer-blog/content/posts/ram.md

 | L                     | H                    | L         |
 | L                     | L                    | L         |

-Long story short, We see that the address register output is only active when one of the memory operation signals is active.
+Long story short, we see that the address register output is only active when one of the memory operation signals is active.

 The active ~~^MEM_OP^~~ signal will cause the lines connected to the